-If a hospital that is exempt from both the base and supplemental assessments under this Part (i) makes an intergovernmental transfer to the Department to be used to draw down matching federal funds and (ii) has acquired, merged, leased, or managed another hospital on or after March 25, 2011, then the exempt hospital shall transfer to the State an additional amount.
-The additional amount shall be a percentage of the amount of funds that (i) would be transferred to the State through such an intergovernmental transfer and (ii) are to be used to match additional federal funds that the exempt hospital is able to receive because of the acquired, merged, leased, or managed hospital.
-That percentage shall be calculated by dividing the amount of the State's annual Medicaid payment by the total amount collected under the base assessment under G.S.
+- (a) If a hospital that is exempt from both the base and supplemental assessments under this Part (i) makes an intergovernmental transfer to the Department to be used to draw down matching federal funds and (ii) has acquired, merged, leased, or managed another hospital on or after March 25, 2011, then the exempt hospital shall transfer to the State an additional amount.
+The additional amount shall be a percentage of the amount of funds that (i) would be transferred to the State through such an intergovernmental transfer and (ii) are to be used to match additional federal funds that the exempt hospital is able to receive because of the acquired, merged, leased, or managed hospital. - (b) Beginning October 1, 2021, the percentage described in subsection (a) of this section shall be calculated by dividing the amount of the State's annual Medicaid payment by the total amount collected under the base assessment under G.S.
+108A-142. - (c) For the partial year beginning January 1, 2021, and ending September 30, 2021, the percentage described in subsection (a) of this section shall be calculated by dividing three-fourths of the amount of the State's annual Medicaid payment by the amount collected under the base assessment under G.S.
 108A-142.